-Jack Phillips, a Colorado native and cake artist, opened Masterpiece Cakeshop in 1993 and has joyfully served the community of Lakewood, Colorado for the last 23 years.
+Jack Phillips, a Colorado native and cake artist, opened Masterpiece Cakeshop in 1993 and has joyfully served the community of Lakewood, Colorado for more than 20 years.
 In his years of business, Jack has been a part of major milestone events for many in the community.
 He’s watched families grow from young couples requesting wedding cakes to parents requesting graduation cakes for their children.

 Masterpiece Cakeshop is also a family business.
-Among his other employees, one of Jack’s sisters decorates cakes at the bakery, another sister volunteers to keep the shop clean, and his elderly mother takes care of accounting needs a few hours each week.
+Among his other employees, one of Jack’s sisters decorates cakes, another sister volunteers to keep the shop clean, and his elderly mother takes care of accounting needs a few hours each week.

 As a Christian, Jack knows that God can work as He chooses, including using small bakeries like Masterpiece Cakeshop to do His work. “[God] has chosen this bakery to do a lot of different things that we had never planned and that we would never want to stop,” he said.
 Jack’s faith motivates how he operates his business, but he would one day find out that the State of Colorado could force him to strip every ounce of his faith out of his business.

 In July 2012, two men came into Jack’s cakeshop requesting a wedding cake for their same-sex ceremony.
 In an exchange lasting only a few seconds, Jack declined the request, saying he could not design cakes for same-sex wedding ceremonies.
 Jack offered to make the couple any other type of baked good or sell them a pre-made cake, but, because of his faith, he could not design a cake promoting a same-sex wedding ceremony.